hayj/Annotator/README.md

 	an = Annotator("my-annotations", labels, useMongodb=True, dirPath="/home/hayj/tmp")

-Here we start the UI, so you will have one data on the left and labels to manually edit on the right.
-You can click the right arrow to switch to the next data, or return to the previous.
+Here we start the UI, so you will have one data on the left and labels on the right to be manually edited.
+You can click the right arrow button to switch to the next data, or return to the previous.

 	an.start(dataGenerator())